Harsono-stack/Piling-sheet-assesment-/README.md

 1. Classification with four classes: Grass, Metal good, Metal bad and Rock.
 2. Classification with six classes: Grass, Metal good, Metal acceptable, Metal moderate and Metal bad and Rock.

 These classes for corrosion were based on [Digigids](https://digigids.hetwaterschapshuis.nl/index.php?album=Bijzondere-constructies-%282019%29/damwand%20of%20beschoeiing/conditie).
 Grass and rock were included as there was a large amount of it in the raw data-set.
+In the four class data-set, we combined as:
+1. Good.
+Combination of Good and Acceptable.
+2. Bad.
+Combination of Moderate and Bad.
+Image belows shows the four Digigids classes.
 ![Classes](Digiclasses.png)

 After the assesment the images that have been labeled with "Metal" will be sent through an Object detection algorithm that was made using YOLOv4.
 This algorithm was trained to detect: the **bumps** of a piling sheet and a **reference** object.
 The reference object was something that was seen on most piling sheet in which we know the actual dimension.
 The horizontal distance between the bumps was calculated and using the reference object we converted the pixel distance into actual distance.